ahlisbon/CJKmaterialProcessing/README.md

 ### Basic Walkthrough
 _Double click_ the .exe file to start the program.
-- An interface will appear, provide the title of your spreadsheet and the name of your Library as it appears in WorldCat.org
+- An interface will appear, provide the following information:
+  - The title of your spreadsheet and the name of your Library as it appears in WorldCat.org.
-- _Click_ "Update Settings"
+  - The URL your institution uses to access FirstSearch
+  - The title of your Library as it appears in WorldCat.org.
+- _Click_ "Update Settings."
+These will all be saved for the next time you use the macro.

-Open the spreadsheet, there will be several rows of samples to try in the _Donation_ sheet.
+Open the spreadsheet, there will be several rows of samples to try witht the macro.
 Alternatively, you would enter an OCLC#, ISBN10, ISBN13, or title in the appropriate column and then run the macro to find a record in WorldCat.org or FirstSearch (WC/FS from now on) and bring all of the associated metadata into the spreadsheet.
 We will follow a simple example:

 1. A donation has arrvied.
 Using a scan gun, the barcode on a book is scanned to populate the ISBN-13 column.
 2. With any cell in the same row as the ISBN13 highlighted, _press numpad1/F1_ to run the macro.